JonDouglas/AndroidPerformanceAndAppSizeChallenge/README.md

 </PropertyGroup>
 ```

-Startup Times should only be measured with a `Release` configuration.
+Startup Times should be measured with a `Release` configuration.
 To measure the performance, with the Android Device Log, add a filter to search for `ActivityManager: Displayed` to which you will be provided a timing of your application such as:

 **Before Startup Tracing:**
 ```